grantdavis303/hockey_manager/README.md

 # Grant's Hockey Manager

 Hello!
 Welcome to my hockey manager web application.
-This is a simple web application that allows you to search through different hockey teams and players.
+This is a very simple web application that allows you to search through different hockey teams and their players, add to them, or delete them - whatever you want to do!
+It's practically the wild west out here.

 ## Requirements